basiccontainers/basiccontainers.github.io/webapps/continuousDeployment.md

         tags: ivanacrdemo.azurecr.io/${{ secrets.AzureAppService_ContainerUsername_7952d75685264c64bf830e10954dbd0d }}/webimage:${{ github.sha }}

 ```
- - The action should now look like this
+ - Commit changes in the portal
  ![webapp](./img/commitWorkflow.png)
- -  To view if the build  succesful.
+ -  To view if the build is succesful.
 In github under the project navigate to Actions and the the build, push and deployment should be succesful
  ![webapp](./img/resultofbuild.png)

 ## Trigger a build